 International students can enrol in online/distance education subjects when such subjects are offered as part of CRICOS-registered programs.
 However, there are limitations:

-- Online and distance courses can only make up 25 per cent of your total program
+- Online and distance courses can only make up one-third of your total program

 - In each compulsory semester, you must be enrolled in at least one subject delivered face-to-face.

-In a non-compulsory semester (i.e. summer/winter school), you may enrol full-time in online/distance education subjects, but they will still be counted towards your 25 per cent limit of your course.
+In a non-compulsory semester (i.e. summer/winter school), you may enrol full-time in online/distance education subjects, but they will still be counted towards your one-third limit of your course.